prathmeshkc/Currency_Converter/README.md

 # Currency_Converter
 A simple currency converter app that uses Volley networking library to make API calls and fetch data.

-Go to releases and download the apk named as "currency-converter.apk" to try the app .
+Download the app from <a href="https://play.google.com/store/apps/details?id=com.pcandroiddev.currencyconverter">Play Store</a>.